paceockerman/CodeBot/README.md

 This bot was written by Pace Ockerman.

 This bot is a discord bot used to simulate investments in the stock market.
 It has features such as buy, sell, viewing portfolio, and more!
+This bot will not be maintained as we get new versions of any of the dependecies.

 # Dependencies